-A school counselor will be made available to serve all students.
-The counselor works with students individually, in small groups, and in the classroom.
+School counselors will be made available to serve all students.
+The counselors work with students individually, in small groups, and in the classroom.
 Counselors consult with teachers concerning the academic, social, and emotional needs of individual students in school.
-A counselor may conference with individual parents/guardians regarding their child's social adjustments and emotional well-being.
+A counselor may conference with individual parents/guardians regarding their child's social adjustments and emotional wellbeing.